-Twp people injured in shooting in Lompoc
+Two people injured in shooting in Lompoc

 September 13, 2021